Variable-star designation: History

 In the early 19th century few variable stars were known, so it seemed reasonable to use the letters of the Latin script.
 Because very few constellations contained stars with uppercase Latin-letter Bayer designation greater than Q, the letter R was chosen as a starting point so as to avoid confusion with letter spectral types or the (now rarely used) Latin-letter Bayer designations.
-Although Lacaille had used uppercase R to Z letters in a few cases, for example X Puppis (HR 2548), these designations were either dropped or accepted as variable star designations.
+Although Lacaille had used uppercase R–Z letters in a few cases, for example X Puppis (HR 2548), these designations were either dropped or accepted as variable star designations.
 The star T Puppis was accepted by Argelander as a variable star and is included in the General Catalogue of Variable Stars with that designation but is now classed as non-variable.

 This variable star naming convention was developed by Friedrich W. Argelander.
 There is a widespread belief according to which Argelander chose the letter R for German rot or French rouge, both meaning "red", because many variable stars known at that time appear red.
 However, Argelander's own statement disproves this.

 By 1836, even the letter S had only been used in one constellation, Serpens.
-With the advent of photography the number of variables piled up quickly, and variable star names soon fell into the Bayer trap of reaching the end of the alphabet while still having stars to name.
+With the advent of photography the number of variables piled up quickly, and variable star names soon fell into the Bayer-trap of reaching the end of the alphabet while still having stars to name.
 After two subsequent supplementary double-lettering systems hit similar limits, numbers were finally introduced.

+In 1865, G. F. Chambers published a catalogue of 123 variables, all but one of which had a variable star designation in the Argelander scheme.
+The following year, E. Schönfeld published a variable star catalogue with 112 entries; most used the same scheme.
+This catalogue would not be updated until 1888, when S. C. Chandler published an update.
+He released two more updates to this catalogue in 1893 and 1896.
+The German Astronomical Society then took over the task of maintaining variable star identifiers by publishing annual updates in the Astronomische Nachrichten journal.